 I'm the sole UX designer and researcher on Indeed Check, and I work closely with my PM to strategize our roadmap.
 I work equally closely with dev to ship the overall experience and enhancements.

-In Q4 of 2022, I partnered with a PM to conduct exploratory research around credential verification to identify areas for innovation.
-I led user interviews with employers and job seekers and also designed two surveys to evaluate the scale of the interview findings through a more quantitative lens.
+I partnered with my PM to conduct exploratory research around credential verification to identify areas for innovation.
+I led user interviews with employers and job seekers and also designed two surveys to evaluate the scale of the interview findings quantitatively.

 Key Research Questions